mplanasgit/project-2/README.md

 ![Fetching_catchrate](images/Wikidex_catchrate.jpg)

-Followed the same procedure as before, in this case the tag was `ul` and I used RegEx to extract the **digit** fraction after splitting by *Ratio de captura*.
+Followed the same procedure as before, in this case the tag was `ul` and I used RegEx to extract the **digit** fraction after splitting by *"Ratio de captura"*.

 ![catch_rate_clean](images/Wikidex_catchrate_cleaning.jpg)